nbrest/kamehouse/kamehouse-desktop/README.md

 - Start the desktop app with `kamehouse-desktop-startup.sh` or `kamehouse-desktop-restart.sh` installed with `kamehouse-shell`

+- Press 'q' key to exit desktop app when the focus is set on the app

 - List the backgrounds processed successfully and unsuccessfully with `list-kamehouse-desktop-processed-backgrounds.sh`

 Use groot server manager to: